What is the golden ratio?

 To warm up, we will try to construct an equiangular spiral.
 Here is how:

-So far, you should get something that looks like this:
+So far, you should get something that looks like the figure above:

 Feel free to continue adding squares to the guide.